 The architect Kipp Halvorsen says, “Capturing the views is the main purpose of the house.
 The architecture and materials come second to framing them.”

 I really love this kitchen with the stone that surrounds the range.

 The island countertop is solid walnut, while the rest in the kitchen are soapstone.
 The cabinets are reclaimed oak.

 The house was featured in Mountain Living magazine in a story written by Norman Kolpas last year.
 Visit their site for more photos and information about it.

 P.S.
 Is anyone else getting slammed with snow this week?
 They declared a snow day today at Lily’s school (and she’s hoping for another one tomorrow!).
-I just snapped a pic of the view from my kitchen window and posted it on Instagram if you want to see.
 Stay warm, everybody!